How Physical Dynamics Shape the Properties of Ising Machines: Evaluating Oscillators vs. Bistable Latches as Ising Spins: Introduction

 The idea of exploiting the intrinsic tendency of physical systems to minimize their energy for solving computational problems finds a home in Ising machines.
 Such physical systems embody dynamics that aim to minimize the Ising Hamiltonian---a well-known computationally intractable problem.
 The Ising Hamiltonian is defined as, $H = -\sum_{i,j} J_{ij} s_i s_j $ where each spin $s \in \{+1, -1\}$, and $J_{ij}$ denotes the coupling strength between spins $i$ and $j$.
 Considering that many practically-relevant problems in combinatorial optimization can be expressed in terms of minimization of $H$~\cite{21_Karp_problems}, such Ising machines have the potential to enable accelerators for the broad class of combinatorial optimization problems (COPs).

-A plethora of physical substrates spanning the quantum, optical, acoustic, mechanical and electronic domain have been evaluated for realizing Ising machines~\cite{mohseni2022ising,todri2024computing,Johan_Acoustic}.
+A plethora of physical substrates spanning the quantum, optical, acoustic, mechanical and electronic domains have been evaluated for realizing Ising machines~\cite{mohseni2022ising,todri2024computing,Johan_Acoustic}.
 Nevertheless, not all spins are created equal, and the properties of the individual spins have a strong impact on the functional properties of the Ising machine.
 Here, we focus on the electronic implementations, specifically, using oscillators~\cite{Antik_IEDM,Khairul_JxCDC} and bistable latches (i.e., cross-coupled inverters)~\cite{BLIM_Jayjeet,Mallick2023,Hung:EECS-2024-95_BLIM} which have been commonly used to implement the underlying Ising spins.

-We investigate how the choice of the spin impacts dynamical properties such as stability as well as the functional characteristics of the corresponding Ising machines, namely, Oscillator Ising Machine (OIM) and Bistable Latch Ising Machine (BLIM).
+We investigate how the choice of the spin impacts dynamical properties such as local stability of the corresponding Ising machines, namely, Oscillator Ising Machine (OIM) and Bistable Latch Ising Machine (BLIM).
 We note that manifestations of BLIM include BRIM (Bistable, Resistively Coupled Ising Machines)~\cite{zhang2022cmos_BRIM,10285565_QuBRIM}.
 We assume resistive coupling in all our analysis.\\\\